Each in its own pen in seeming harmony.

 It was once my home

-Long ago before you moved in
+Long ago before you

 Now I have nowhere to go